 In 2019 we are joining with our friends in Grimsby and Cleethorpe District for an Expedition to Canada.
 Explorers and Network members will prepare, over the next year, to gain Explorer Belts and complete Expedition Challenge areas of their top awards.

 My own background in Scouting like so many others dates back to me being born into a Scouting family at a time when girls were not allowed to be Scouts.
 My father was a Scout leader and I would do anything to accompany him.
 I hated being left at home when my Dad and brother went off to summer camp.

 I became a Cub Scout leader in the mid 1970’s and then as my own daughters were growing up I moved to the Scout section and then the Venture Scout section.
 I was Assistant County Commissioner for Venture Scouts for Humberside when we closed down Venture Scouting and created the new sections of Explorer Scouts and Scout Network.

-I was part of the HQ working group who developed the new programme in 2001 and have continued to work with HQ as we strive to keep the programme relevant.
+I was part of the HQ working group who developed the new programme and new sections for 6 to 25 year olds in 2001 and have continued to work with HQ as we strive to keep the programme relevant.
 Between 2001 and 2011 I held two HQ roles; National Commissioner for Scouts and then UK Adviser for Activities.

 I am enjoying the challenge of supporting Blacktoft Beacon District whilst continuing as a member of the UK Programme Support team.
 The District thrives due to its amazing District team with my Deputy District Commissioner Rachael Macadam doing an absolutely first class job.